Toluthony/toluthony/README.md

 - 👋 Hi, I’m @Toluthony
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 You can reach me via toluanothony34@gmail.com

 <!---
 Toluthony/Toluthony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.